gabrielrovesti/gabrielrovesti/README.md

 - Bronze medals and a cup in interregional karate competitions (FIJLKAM)

 ## ⚡ Fun Facts
-   - 🤖 A curious guy at my core: costantly reading about stuff and searching other things
+   - 🤖 A curious and hard-working guy at my core: costantly reading about stuff, learning new things out of passion (and craziness), while definitely not getting bored
    - 🗺️ Living in Padua, coming from the mystical Serravalle (Ferrara), born in Bologna - "misto mare/ibrido Toyota" at my core
    - 📕 Passionate writer and poetry lover - in love with deep conversations and generally introspection-oriented: deepness is better
    - 💻 CS Enthusiast, love learning and teaching (currently teaching a lot from elementary up until bachelor college colleagues)